SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 Okay, now we understand that we should focus on wins, then HOW do we win? (i.e. what makes that wins) As in other sports, a baseball team should score runs and prevent opponents from scoring to win a game.

 Alright, we're almost there.
 Your goal is to win, and therefore, your team must outscore its opponents to do so.
-That's the nature of baseball: Runs Scored and Runs Allowed.
+That's the nature of baseball: *Runs Scored* and *Runs Allowed*.
 In this project, I'll pretty much focus on the first part of baseball, **Runs Scored**.

 ### 2. Metadata
 | **Metadata** | **Information** |